 D: I got immersed in Buddhism and had a big re-think about where I was at. . . .
-The David Bowie career was a physical manifestation of where I was at spiritually – it may seem that I’ve moved around a lot, but at least I was honest to my head . . .
-(Finnigan 90–92)
+The David Bowie career was a physical manifestation of where I was at spiritually—it may seem that I’ve moved around a lot, but at least I was honest to my head . . .
+(Finnigan 90–2)

 While it is difficult to take seriously the assertions of someone whose every remark sounds as if it should end with “man,” this dissociation of Bowie from Bowie continues as his career progresses.
-In the 1973 documentary Ziggy Stardust and the Spiders from Mars, he tells an interviewer that “I believe in my part all the way down the line, right the way down.
+In the 1973 documentary, Ziggy Stardust and the Spiders from Mars, he tells an interviewer that “I believe in my part all the way down the line, right the way down.
 But I do play it.
 Because that’s the way I do . . . that’s part of what Bowie is supposedly all about” (Pennebaker).
 In a 2014 interview in British newspaper The Guardian, Bowie’s wife Iman indicated that this division continued throughout Bowie’s life: “Bowie is just a persona.
 He’s a singer, an entertainer.
 David Jones is a man I met” (Cadwalladr).
 It would seem that David Bowie was just another persona for David Jones.

 What are we to do with this?
 It is possible to discuss Ziggy Stardust, et al., as acted personae because it is possible to conceive of them as separate from David Bowie the performer.
 It is extremely difficult, however, to make the cognitive leap necessary to conceive of “David Bowie” as merely a persona enacted by the walking, talking being that we only know as David Bowie.
 What is this being if it is not David Bowie?
 Have critics been talking about Bowie when all along they should have been talking about Jones?
-Or are we to give David Bowie legitimacy of personhood when he’s in use (as it were), since in that capacity he gives interviews, expresses beliefs, offers thoughts?
+Or are we to give David Bowie the legitimacy of personhood when he’s in use (as it were), since in that capacity he gives interviews, expresses beliefs, offers thoughts?
 Are these beliefs and thoughts different to Jones’s?
 Is the man who tells a dumb joke to camera in an outtake posted on YouTube David Bowie (he’s on camera!) or David Jones (it’s a personal moment!)?

 All of which is to say that thinking of “David Bowie” as the ultimate piece of performance art by David Jones, performed so well that “he” appears to have become a fully extant being in his own right, raises fundamental questions about the nature of identity, and of personae.
 At what point does a persona become an identity, and to what extent is an identity a persona?
 Bowie’s “Bowie” persona asks this not in the tedious postmodern sense that invokes discourse, performativity, the absence of essential self, etc., etc., but in a concrete sense that extends Enlightenment questions about identity until they very nearly snap.

-In fact, one might argue that he does make them snap, but in the experiences of his real life rather than on stage.
+In fact, one might argue that he does make them snap but in the experiences of his real life rather than on stage.
 Having separated man from person, Locke remains preoccupied by the question of what precisely makes a person a person: